fls-bioinformatics-core/ngsarchiver/README.rst

 * Interrogate contents of archived directories
 * Restore archived runs and recover subsets of archived data
+* Copy arbitrary directories to an archive location without compression or other manipulations

 This ``README`` comprises the whole of the usage documentation.